 If your pet is older

-While most pet insurance companies have an age cap of 14 years (it varies slightly between dogs and cats), typically the older your pet is when you initially sign up, the more expensive your premium.
+Most pet insurers have an age cap of 14 years.
+But it does vary slightly between dogs and cats.
+Typically the older your pet is when you initially sign up, the more expensive your premium.

-Given the typically long list of exclusions with pet insurance policies, if you have a robust emergency fund for your pet, those monthly premiums might not be worth it.
+Given the long list of exclusions with these policies, if you have a robust emergency fund for your pet, those monthly premiums might not be worth it.

 According to the North American Pet Insurance Association’s (NAPHIA), the average cost of premiums in the U.S. for dogs was about $534, or $43 a month.
 For felines the average was $335, or about $28 a month.
 When it comes to claims, the average was $278 per claim.

-Let’s say you purchase a pet insurance policy when your pet is young and healthy, and pay premiums for 10 years.
-If your premium doesn’t go up every year (which it most likely will), you’ll be paying roughly $5,340 for 10 years of insurance for a dog, and $3,350 for a cat.
-You’ll also need to meet your deductible, which could be either per incident or annual.
+Say you buy a policy when your pet is young and healthy, and pay premiums for 10 years.
+If your premium doesn’t go up every year (which it most likely will), you’ll be paying roughly $5,340 for 10 years of insurance for a dog.
+And you’ll pay $3,350 for a cat.
+You’ll also need to meet your deductible.
+This could be either per incident or annual.

 It might make more financial sense to squirrel away funds into an emergency pet fund for medical bills.
-You’ll have cash stashed away for when your pet gets older and will likely need greater medical attention.
+You’ll have cash stashed away for when your pet gets older.
+That’s when they’ll need more medical attention.

 If your vet’s not covered

 A benefit of pet insurance is that unlike human health insurance, there’s no network of providers.
-You can pretty much go to any licensed vet you like, and you can get reimbursed for covered services.
-While this might seem like a no-brainer, you should check with the insurer what they deem as a primary vet.
+You can go to any licensed vet you like.
+And you get reimbursed for covered services.
+You should check with the insurer what they deem as a primary vet.

-There’s a slight distinction here.
+There’s a distinction here.
 Some insurers define a primary vet as being licensed and a member of the American Veterinary Medical Association (AVMA).
-However, joining the AVMA is voluntary.
-Some vets opt to join the Humane Society Veterinary Medical Association (HSVMA) instead.
+But joining the AVMA is voluntary.
+Some vets join the Humane Society Veterinary Medical Association (HSVMA) instead.

-It’s a nitty-gritty thing, but it’s something you might want to check in case the pet insurance company requires your vet to be part of the AVMA, not the HSVMA.
+It’s something you might want to check in case the pet insurer requires your vet to be part of the AVMA, not the HSVMA.

 If you haven’t done your homework

-Unlike health care for humans, which has tiers such as “bronze,” “silver,” and “gold,” with comparable premiums, co-pays, and deductibles, there are no standard tiers among pet insurance companies.
+Unlike health care for humans, which has tiers with comparable premiums, co-pays, and deductibles, there are no standard tiers among pet insurers.

 Is pet insurance worth it?

-Before you decide whether or not you want to buy pet insurance, download sample policies from insurance companies.
-Be sure to carefully review each policy with a fine-toothed comb for limitations, exceptions, and co-payments.
-You can also reach out to a representative with any questions.
+Before you decide whether you want to buy pet insurance, download sample policies from insurers.
+Carefully review each policy for limitations, exceptions, and co-payments.
+You can also reach out to a rep with questions.